 - structures, as outlined in the BCWMC's Requirements for Improvements and Development Proposals document (BCWMC, 2015, as revised). - 30.
 The BCWMC encourages property owners to implement best management practices to reduce the volume of stormwater runoff beyond the minimum requirements imposed by the city's MS4 permit, NPDES construction stormwater permit and MIDS performance goal adopted by the BCWMC.
 Examples of stormwater runoff volume reduction methods include: - Reducing the amount of planned impervious surface (as areas develop). - Reducing the amount of impervious surface (during redevelopment). - Additional infiltration and/or evapotranspiration. - Stormwater reuse. - 31.
 The BCWMC and member cities must require rate control in conformance with the Flood Control Project system design and this Plan. - The BCWMC requires cities to manage stormwater runoff so that future peak flow rates leaving development and redevelopment sites are equal to or less than existing rates for the 2-year, 10-year, and 100-year events. - 32.
 The BCWMC requires the retention of on-site runoff from development and redevelopment projects consistent with the MPCA's Minimal Impact Design Standards (MIDS) performance goals.
-These include the retention of: - 1.1 inches of runoff from impervious areas for new development creating more than 1 acre of new impervious area. - 1.1 inches of runoff from new or fully reconstructed impervious areas for redevelopment creating one or more acres of new or fully redeveloped impervious area. - 0.55 inches of runoff from new or fully reconstructed impervious areas for linear projects creating one or more acres of new or fully redeveloped impervious area (or 1.1 inches from the net increase in impervious area, whichever is greater). - If an applicant is unable to achieve the performance goals due to site restrictions, the MIDS flexible treatment options approach shall be used, following the MIDS design sequence flow chart.
+These include the retention of: - 1.1 inches of runoff from impervious areas for new development creating more than 1 acre of new impervious area - 1.1 inches of runoff from new or fully reconstructed impervious areas for redevelopment creating one or more acres of new or fully redeveloped impervious area - 1.1 inches of runoff from net new impervious areas for linear projects creating one or more acres of net new impervious area (revised May 2017). - If an applicant is unable to achieve the performance goals due to site restrictions, the BCWMC flexible treatment options approach shall be used, following the BCWMC design sequence flow chart.